h-alice/git-tips/git-setup.md

 By providing a means to verify commit authenticity and protect against tampering, GPG signatures play a crucial role in ensuring the reliability and accountability of code repositories.

+For more information, check out the "Non-repudiation" in cybersecurity.
+It's a fun topic!

 # Setup GPG

 ## Install GPG